-1 Criminal Background check and drug screen are required prior to admission to summer clinical courses.
+&lt;sup>1 Criminal Background check and drug screen are required prior to admission to summer clinical courses.

-2 COM 112, and ENL 101 have a prerequisite of placement in 100-level English, or a co-requisite of ENL 095.
+&lt;sup>2 ENL 101 has a prerequisite of placement in 100-level English, or a co-requisite of ENL 095.
 Students must complete ENL 101 with a "C" or better to graduate.

-3 MAS courses are by permission of the Program Coordinator pending admission to program.
+&lt;sup>3 MAS courses are by permission of the Program Coordinator pending admission to program.
 Successful completion of all MAS courses with a "C" or better is required for transition in the MAS program.
 Students receiving a D or F in any program course will be required to repeat that course before continuing in the program.
 ALL MAS courses must be taken in sequence and completed within 3 years.